Charlotte Allen - Obituary

 Charlotte Wade Allen

-Staunton - Charlotte Wade Allen of Staunton served her last ace on Thursday, September 17, 2020.
+Charlotte Wade Allen of Staunton, served her last ace on Thursday, September 17, 2020.

 A sports enthusiast from an early age, she loved playing any game and watching athletics on TV especially the UVa Cavaliers.

-She has two surviving siblings Mary Dudley Eggleston, Sam, and Catherine G Allen, Alan Lane, both residing in Afton VA.
-Two nephews, Carter Eggleston, Davidson NC and Daniel Eggleston, Richmond VA complete the exten69ded family.
+She has two surviving siblings, Mary Dudley Eggleston, Sam, and Catherine G Allen, Alan Lane, both residing in Afton Va.; two nephews, Carter Eggleston of Davidson, N.C., and Daniel Eggleston of Richmond, Va. complete the extended family.
 Elizabeth Allen the 4th sister died in 2004.

-Charlotte moved to Bedford VA where she birthed her two children who survive.
-Jonathan Scott Mason who lives in Staunton with his wife Suzy and two stepsons, Sam and Spencer.
-Mary Carter Stallings who lives in Peachtree City GA with her husband Tre and two daughters Caroline and Grace.
+Charlotte moved to Bedford, Va., where she birthed her two children who survive.
+Jonathan Scott Mason who lives in Staunton, with his wife Suzy, and two stepsons, Sam and Spencer., and Mary Carter Stallings who lives in Peachtree City, Ga., with her husband, Tre and two daughters, Caroline and Grace.

 While in Bedford, Charlotte continued in her tennis way finding success in local tournaments and teaching the sport to young and old.
 Remember those wooden Chris Evert rackets?